tgeby0/functional-programming-demo/README.md

 sum2 = sumPowers3 [1, 2, 3, 4] -- 100
 ```

+There are plenty of useful functions for lists, such as `map`, `filter`, `sum`, and `foldr`.
+Feel free to check out these functions at https://hackage.haskell.org/package/base-4.20.0.1/docs/Data-List.html.

 ### Data Types

 Haskell contains many different data types, and also allows you to define your own.
 For example, the `Maybe` type is useful for defining a value which may or may not exist.
 The definition looks like this: